Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

 The following are a list of guidelines Cog Creators should strive to follow.
 Not all of these are strict requirements (some are) but are all generally advisable.

+1. Cogs should follow a few naming conventions for consistency.

+  - Cogs should be TitleCased, using alphabetic characters only.
+  - Commands should be lower case, using alphanumeric characters only.
-1. Cog names should be TitleCased and only contain alphabetic characters.
+  - Cog modules should be lower case, using alphabetic characters only.

 2. Cogs and commands should have docstrings suitable for use in help output.

   - This one is slightly flexible if using other methods of setting help.